daniosp/computationalmechanics4tce-website-v2/content/_index.md

 sections:
   - block: hero
     content:
+      title: | #Computational Mechanics 4 The Curious Engineer
-      title: <p style="font-size: 16px; color: blue;">This text will be in blue and font size will be 16 pixels.</p> #Computational Mechanics 4 The Curious Engineer
+        <p style="font-size: 16px; color: blue;">This text will be in blue and font size will be 16 pixels.</p>
       text: |
         Welcome to my personal website!